aperezg/docker-alpine-php/README.md

 If you think that you can improve this image, fork this repo, and send me a pull request.
 I'll be happy to add your new features.

-The image is under [GNU v3.0 License](https://github.com/aperezg/docker-alpine-php/blob/master/LICENSE)
+This repository is under [GNU v3.0 License](https://github.com/aperezg/docker-alpine-php/blob/master/LICENSE)